Sparks (band): 2010–2019: Two Hands, One Mouth, FFS, and Hippopotamus

-2014 marked the 40th Anniversary of Kimono My House.
-The landmark was celebrated with a performance the album in its entirety, along with a greatest hits set, at the Barbican Centre in London on 19 and 20 December with backing from the 35-piece Heritage Orchestra.
-Ron and Russell took the Kimono My House celebrations to Los Angeles as they performed the album on two consecutive nights with a 38-piece orchestra at the United Artists Theatre at Ace Hotel Los Angeles on 14 and 15 February 2015.
-Both shows sold out and they received glowing reviews.
-Alex Kapranos of Franz Ferdinand joined them on stage for duet with Russell on the song "When Do I Get to Sing 'My Way on both nights.
+For the 40th anniversary of Kimono My House, the album was performed in its entirety, along with a greatest hits set, at the Barbican Centre in London on the 19th and 20th of December 2014, featuring backing performances from the 35-piece Heritage Orchestra.
+Ron and Russell took the Kimono My House celebrations to Los Angeles as they performed the album on two consecutive nights with a 38-piece orchestra at the United Artists Theatre at Ace Hotel Downtown Los Angeles on the 14th and 15th of February 2015.
+Both shows sold out and received glowing reviews.
+Alex Kapranos of Franz Ferdinand joined them onstage both nights for a duet with Russell on the song "When Do I Get to Sing 'My Way'".

 Before Kapranos's appearance in Los Angeles, Sparks and Franz Ferdinand had been collaborating and in late 2014 had recorded an album together, produced by John Congleton.
 The supergroup, named FFS, was unveiled in March 2015 with a short teaser video of song "The Power Couple".
-An eponymous album was released in June 2015.
-The album was promoted with appearances on BBC programme Later with Jools Holland, and the Glastonbury Festival.
+An eponymous studio album was released in June 2015.
+The album was promoted with appearances on the contemporary British music television show Later with Jools Holland and the Glastonbury Festival.